lexton/letterboxed/README.md

-# Solver for the NYT Letter Boxed game
+# CLI Solver for the NYT Letter Boxed game

 ## Intro: